 Chatham Historical Museum

-The Chatham County Courthouse, originally built in 1881, stands proudly in the middle of Pittsboro, North Carolina.
-The Courthouse was reopened in April of 2013, after it was damaged from a fire in March of 2010.
+The Chatham County Courthouse, originally built in 1881, stands proudly in the middle of Pittsboro, NC.
+The courthouse was reopened in April 2013 after it was damaged from a fire in March 2010.
 Hobbs Architecture was responsible for the restoration efforts and won multiple awards for the project.